High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

 \end{proposition}

-{Given \autoref{prop:RLCU_err_observ_bound}, the error of the observables can be bounded given the RLCU form. } We remark that the random sampling algorithm is not a deterministic state preparation that cannot prepare the target state $\sigma$.
-However, when we focus on the property estimation of the target state, the estimator owns similar performance to the normal Hamiltonian simulation methods: the sample complexities of the former algorithms and RCLU algorithm to learn the observable properties of the state are similar, as long as the norm of the estimator is a constant.
-This is guaranteed by \autoref{prop:RLCU_err_observ_bound}.

-Using these results of error propagation in the LCU form, we can determine the required segment number $\nu_c$ in order to achieve the desired accuracy as shown in \autoref{eq:nu_order_main}. \autoref{thm:observ_estimation_detailed} in Appendix~\autoref{sec:observ_estimate} and \autoref{thm:En_estimation_detailed} in Appendix~\autoref{sec:En_estimate} present the required segment number $\nu_c$ and the gate count (with the prefactors included) for achieving desired accuracy for two tasks, which will be used to estimate the actual gate numbers needed for physical Hamiltonians.
+{Given \autoref{prop:RLCU_err_observ_bound}, the error of the observables can be bounded given the RLCU form.
+The proof is shown in Supplementary Sec.
+II (where the formal version is presented). } Using these results of error propagation in the LCU form, we can determine the required segment number $\nu_c$ in order to achieve the desired accuracy as shown in \autoref{eq:nu_order_main}.
+Theorem 5 in Supplementary~Sec.
+III and Theorem 7 in Supplementary~Sec.
+IV present the required segment number $\nu_c$ and the gate count (with the actual prefactors included) for achieving the desired accuracy for the two problems.
+They can be used to estimate the actual gate numbers needed for physical Hamiltonians.

-The total gate count is determined by multiplying $\nu_c$ and the gate count for realising $S_{2k}$ and $V_{2k}$ within each segment, denoted by $g$ hereafter.
+The total gate count is determined by multiplying $\nu_c$ and the gate count for realising $S_{2k}$ and $V_{2k}$ within each segment, denoted by $g$ hereafter (with an abuse of notation).
 The gate count for lattice models is straightforward $g = \mathcal{O}(n)$.
 For electronic structure problem in \autoref{eq:molecular_hamil_main}, a naive realisation of $S_{2k}$ and $V_{2k}$ will result in the cost $g = \mc O (n^3)$.
 However, we could bring down the scaling by considering the properties of fermions.
 The kinetic operator is quadratic and thus can be diagonalised by an efficient circuit transformation, either by Givens rotations or fermionic fast Fourier transform (FFFT)~\cite{kivlichan2020improved,kivlichan2018quantum,babbush2018low}.
 By using the results in \cite{low2018hamiltonian}, $e^{-i m \hat{T}}$ and $e^{-i m \hat{V}}$ can be implemented with $\mc O(n \log n)$ gates with $m$ being the time length.
 The compensation term will cost $\mc O(n )$ gates.
 Therefore, we have $g = \mathcal{O}(n\log n)$ and the total gate count for electronic structure problem is $g_{\rm tot} = \tilde{\mc O} ( n (\lambda \Delta^{-1})^{1+\frac{1}{4k+1}} \log \varepsilon^{-1}) $.